alisonands/Star_forming_regions/README.md

 ## Key findings
 ### Vela C molecular cloud polarization angles:
 Results of the polarization angles of the Vela C molecular cloud.
-We tested directly for the polarization angles(shown in yellor), and for the s-corrected angles.
+We tested directly for the polarization angles(shown in yellow), and for the s-corrected angles.
 The values were histogrammed to determine the median inclination value of each section of the cloud.
 ![Vela C Polarization angles histogram](vela_C/vela_plots/image_S_p_all_comp.png)

 ### Orion A